Caracal: Causal Architecture via Spectral Mixing¶

 Area: LLM Efficiency / Sequence Modeling / Long Context

-Keywords: FFT, Attention Replacement, Causal Modeling, Long Sequence, SSM Comparison
+Keywords: FFT, Attention Alternative, Causal Modeling, Long Sequence, SSM Comparison

 TL;DR¶

-Caracal replaces the \(\mathcal{O}(L^2)\) attention in Transformers with an \(\mathcal{O}(L \log L)\) Multi-Head Fourier (MHF) module, achieving strict causal masking in the frequency domain via a "pad-FFT-multiply-iFFT-truncate" pipeline.
-It completely removes positional encoding, relying solely on standard FFT operators (without custom CUDA kernels like Mamba), and matches the performance of Llama / Mamba / Mamba-2 / Jamba across all model scales from Tiny to Large.
+Caracal replaces the \(\mathcal{O}(L^2)\) attention in Transformers with an \(\mathcal{O}(L \log L)\) Multi-Head Fourier (MHF) module.
+It achieves strict causal masking in the frequency domain via a "pad-FFT-multiply-iFFT-truncate" mechanism and completely removes positional embeddings.
+Using only standard FFT operators (without relying on custom CUDA kernels like Mamba), it matches the performance of Llama, Mamba, Mamba-2, and Jamba across scales from Tiny to Large.

 Background & Motivation¶

-Background: There are two mainstream approaches for long-sequence modeling: Transformer attention (high expressiveness but \(\mathcal{O}(L^2)\) complexity and requires positional encoding); and SSMs like Mamba (linear complexity but relies on custom CUDA kernels, limiting portability).
-Fourier-based methods (FNet, AFNO, SPECTRE) offer \(\mathcal{O}(L \log L)\) complexity, but due to the difficulty of causal masking in the frequency domain, they are mostly limited to encoder-only settings.
+Background: Long-context modeling follows two main paths: Transformer attention (strong expressivity but \(\mathcal{O}(L^2)\) complexity and requiring positional embeddings) and SSMs like Mamba (linear complexity but dependent on custom CUDA kernels, leading to poor portability).
+Spectral methods (FNet, AFNO, SPECTRE) offer \(\mathcal{O}(L \log L)\) complexity but are mostly restricted to encoder-only architectures due to the difficulty of implementing causal masking in the frequency domain.

-Limitations of Prior Work: (1) Sparse attention (Longformer/BigBird) sacrifices information coverage; (2) Positional encodings like RoPE/YaRN/ALiBi are "patches" with limited extrapolation; (3) Mamba-like models require SSD-style custom operators, which are hard to implement/debug and behave inconsistently across GPUs; (4) Existing spectral methods (FNet, Hyena) are either non-causal or use static, position-based filters, lacking data-dependent mixing.
+Limitations of Prior Work: (1) Sparse attention (Longformer/BigBird) sacrifices information coverage; (2) Positional embeddings like RoPE/YaRN/ALiBi are "patches" with limited extrapolation capabilities; (3) Mamba-like models require SSD-style operators, which are difficult to debug and behave inconsistently across GPUs; (4) Existing spectral methods (FNet, Hyena) are either non-causal or use static position-based filters, lacking data-dependent mixing.

-Key Challenge: The causality constraint in autoregressive generation conflicts with the "global atomic operation" of FFT—attention can zero out the upper triangle of the weight matrix, but FFT lacks an explicit weight matrix to mask.
-Enforcing causality by running an FFT of length \(t\) for each \(t\) is slower than \(\mathcal{O}(L^2)\) (specifically, \(\mathcal{O}(L^2 \log L)\)).
+Key Challenge: The causal constraint of autoregressive generation naturally conflicts with the "global atomic operation" of the FFT.
+While attention can zero out the upper-triangle of a weight matrix, FFT has no explicit weight matrix to mask.
+Achieving causality by running a length-\(t\) FFT for each step \(t\) would result in \(\mathcal{O}(L^2 \log L)\) complexity, slower than \(\mathcal{O}(L^2)\).

-Goal: (1) Enable FFT-based mixing to maintain causality in a single parallel forward pass during autoregressive training; (2) Remove positional encoding while retaining extrapolation; (3) Use only standard torch/numpy FFT operators, avoiding hardware dependencies like Mamba; (4) Introduce data-dependent gating to compensate for the limited expressiveness of static FFT weights.
+Goal: (1) Enable FFT-based mixing to maintain strict causality in a single parallel forward pass during autoregressive training; (2) Remove positional embeddings while maintaining extrapolation; (3) Use only standard torch/numpy FFT operators without hardware dependencies; (4) Introduce data-dependent gating to compensate for the expressivity limitations of static FFT weights.

-Core Idea: Replace attention with a unified module of "content-adaptive convolution kernel × FFT acceleration × frequency-domain causality," while retaining a small amount of sliding-window attention for local precision.
+Core Idea: The architecture replaces attention with a unified module combining "content-adaptive convolution kernels, FFT acceleration, and frequency-domain causality," while retaining a small amount of sliding-window attention for local precision.

 Method¶